 How likely am I to catch COVID-19?

 The risk is a combination of where you live, if you have been in contact with someone who has the virus and whether you are following the advice (handwashing, social distancing and hygiene) to avoid spreading the virus.
 Staying at home and not seeing people outside your household is the most effective way to avoid catching the virus.

 Is COVID-19 widespread in Congleton?

-In Cheshire East the number of confirmed cases is growing and we must remain very vigilant to slow the further spread, which is inevitable for such a virulent disease.
-You can check the latest statistics on the Public Health England website.
-Remember that many people with symptoms have not been tested, so the number of actual cases is much higher than the number of ‘confirmed’ cases.
+In Cheshire East the number of confirmed cases is stable but we must remain very vigilant to slow the further spread, which is inevitable for such a virulent disease.
+You can check the latest statistics on the Government Statistics website.
+Remember that many people with symptoms have not been tested, so the number of actual cases is likely to be much higher than the number of ‘confirmed’ cases.